Name Shingi Mararike

 Awards and Recognition :

-• Additionally, he was honoured as a runner-up in the London Schools and The Black Child Awards for his exceptional academic achievement in A-Level grades in October 2014.
+- He was runner-up in the London Schools and The Black Child Awards for exceptional A-Level academic achievement in October 2014.

 Interesting Facts, Height and Trivia :

-• From January 2013 to January 2018, Shingi achieved the distinction of becoming the youngest certified coach at the Redbridge Sports Center in London.
-At the age of 17, he utilised his skills and expertise as a county-level player to assist numerous clients in enhancing their sports performance.
-Shingi conducted a variety of coaching sessions, catering to diverse age groups and skill levels.
+- From January 2013 to January 2018, Shingi achieved the distinction of becoming the youngest certified coach at the Redbridge Sports Center in London.
+At 17, he utilised his skills and expertise as a county-level player to assist numerous clients in enhancing their sports performance.
+He conducted a variety of coaching sessions, catering to diverse age groups and skill levels.

-• Shingi has worked in sports coaching for the Landon School Sports Trust as part of his volunteer efforts since July 2014.
-He has helped deliver sports days across East London schools for children.
+- Shingi has volunteered in sports coaching for the Landon School Sports Trust since July 2014, helping to deliver sports days across East London schools for children of various ages and abilities, demonstrating a strong commitment to community engagement and youth development.

-• From February 2014 to April 2021, Shingi served as an ambassador for The News Academy, actively promoting its mission.
-The academy aimed to inspire and empower aspiring journalists of the next generation.
-Shingi played a significant role in this endeavor, delivering a keynote address at the launch event and assisting in organising events throughout the UK.
+- From February 2014 to April 2021, Shingi served as an ambassador for The News Academy, actively promoting its mission to inspire and empower aspiring journalists.
+He delivered keynote addresses, mentored students, and assisted in organising workshops and events across the UK.
 He was selected from a nationwide pool of applicants to participate in the inaugural News UK News Academy Summer Program.

-• According to an Evening Standard article by Joe Talora, Shingi received an apology from Transport for London after he claimed to have been racially profiled by a ticket inspection agent.
-Shingi tweeted that he was stopped on a DLR train and accused of avoiding payment based on his alleged resemblance to someone who had evaded fares at a particular station.
-However, Shingi stated that he hadn’t been at the station the previous day and had only passed through it once that year.
-The ticket inspector boarded the train again, checked his ticket in front of a large crowd, and admitted to catching Shingi avoiding fares on video in the past.
-Besides racial profiling, the inspector assumed Shingi was guilty.
+- According to an Evening Standard article by Joe Talora, Shingi received an apology from Transport for London after claiming to have been racially profiled by a ticket inspection agent.
+Shingi tweeted that he was stopped on a DLR train and accused of avoiding payment due to his resemblance to someone who had evaded fares.
+He clarified that he hadn’t been at the station the previous day and had only passed through it once that year.
+The ticket inspector later admitted to catching Shingi on video in the past and had assumed his guilt, highlighting an instance of racial profiling.

-• In the summer of 2020, he documented the Black Lives Matter movement and published substantial reports on the county-line drug gangs’ involvement in child exploitation.
+- In the summer of 2020, he documented the Black Lives Matter movement and published detailed reports on county-line drug gangs’ involvement in child exploitation, highlighting systemic issues and social injustice.

-• As an undergraduate, Shingi wrote a piece that he remains incredibly proud of, focusing on acid assaults.
-The investigation was sparked by his brother’s statement about people bringing acid into school.
-During his internship at The Sunday Times, Shingi impulsively suggested the idea, initially met with apprehension but eventually garnering significant interest.
-The story gained momentum, leading to the launch of the “Acid Attack Britain” campaign.
+- As an undergraduate, he wrote a piece on acid assaults in schools, inspired by his brother’s observation that students were bringing acid into school.
+During his internship at The Sunday Times, he suggested the idea, which initially met with apprehension but eventually gained significant interest.
+The story led to the “Acid Attack Britain” campaign, a signature achievement in his career.

-• In a piece (Dec 18, 2015) titled “What to do if you’re struggling at university” for The Independent’s student issues section, Shingi noted that students often face overwhelming pressures to maintain a social life, achieve good grades, and plan for future employment.
-This can lead to damaging consequences as students struggle to balance these demands.
+- In a piece (Dec 18, 2015) titled “What to do if you’re struggling at university” for The Independent’s student issues section, Shingi highlighted the overwhelming pressures students face to maintain social lives, achieve good grades, and plan for employment, noting the damaging consequences of trying to balance these demands without support.